bdillon/Lexical_Decision/README.md

-# Speech lab for LINGUIST611 University of Massachusetts
+# Lexical decision lab for LINGUIST412/611 University of Massachusetts

-This is a PCIbex implementation of the English phoneme categorization task from Lab 1 in Colin Phillips' Psycholinguistics I class at the University of Maryland.
-The original lab is available at http://www.colinphillips.net/teaching/4237-2/3154-2/
+This is a PCIbex implementation of a Lexical Decision task.
+The experimental stimuli to be presented should be entered into `chunk_includes/My_Stimuli.csv`.
+The experiment records reaction times, button press, and condition label for all stimuli.

-This experiment is currently used as part of LINGUIST611 (Momma & Dillon) at the University of Massachusetts Amherst.
+This experiment is currently used as part of LINGUIST412 and LINGUIST611 (Momma & Dillon) at the University of Massachusetts Amherst.
 It is distributed under the GNU General Public License v3.0.

-The Russian stimuli were created for Kazanina, Phillips & Idsardi.
-(2006).
-The influence of meaning on the perception of speech sounds.
-PNAS.
-103(30), 11381-11386.
-If you use the Russian stimuli, please cite Kazanina et al (2006).